munificent/craftinginterpreters/book/scanning-on-demand.md

 We sometimes fall into the trap of thinking that performance comes from complicated data structures, layers of caching, and other fancy optimizations.
-But, many times, all that's required is to do less work, and I often find that writing the simplest code I can is more than sufficient to accomplish that.
+But, many times, all that's required is to do less work, and I often find that writing the simplest code I can is sufficient to accomplish that.

 </aside>